Masseuse vs Massage Therapist: Difference and Correct Usage

 FAQs

-Is a massage therapist the same as a masseuse?
+1. Is a masseuse the same as a massage therapist?

-No, a massage therapist is the modern professional term, while “masseuse” is an older and outdated word.
+Not exactly.
+“Massage therapist” is the modern professional term, while “masseuse” is older and less commonly used today.

 Conclusion